 So we know about altitude sickness, but there are some other things to be aware of and prepare for when you are at a higher altitude:

-This blog is a great place to start in preparing, but here are some additional materials to help you be as prepared as possible for your mountain elopement:
+This blog is a great place to start in preparing, but here are also some additional materials to help you be as prepared as possible for your mountain elopement:

 As a fellow sea-level dweller for much of the year, I also prep for altitude changes each time I head to Colorado.
 The key is preparation and planning so that you can have an epic Colorado mountain elopement while feeling your best.

 And please know… I’ve experienced it too, so I absolutely know how it feels.
-That’s why I created this guide to help you prepare and why I help couples intentionally plan their mountain elopements with altitude in mind.
+That’s why I created this guide to help you prepare and why I help couples intentionally plan their mountain elopements with altitude in mind!

 Let’s start planning your Colorado elopement.